 Civic Engagement and Social Responsibility Council

 The Civic Engagement and Social Responsibility (CESR) Council is a body of representatives which collaborates to articulate a cohesive story of Civic Engagement and Social Responsibility at Haverford College.
-The Council is led by Janice Lion, Associate Director of the Center for Peace and Global Citizenship, and offers recommendations and significant support for ethical campus-community engagement.
+The Council is led by Janice Lion, Associate Director of the Center for Peace and Global Citizenship (CPGC), and offers recommendations and significant support for ethical campus-community engagement.

 The CESR Council was established in 2017, as one of three primary recommendations made in the Blueprint for Civic Engagement and Social Responsibility